The-going/evlproject/content/core/user-api/scheduling/_index.md

 ---
-menutitle: "Scheduling policies"
+menutitle: "Scheduling"
 weight: 52
 ---

-## Scheduling policies
+## The out-of-band scheduler

-EVL defines five scheduling policies, which are prioritized: this means that every time the core needs to pick the next eligible thread to run on the current CPU, it queries each policy module for a runnable thread in the following order:
+EVL defines five scheduling policies for running out-of-band threads.
+These policies are hierarchized: every time the core needs to pick the next eligible thread to run on the current CPU, it queries each policy module for a runnable thread in the following order:

 1. [SCHED_FIFO]({{< relref "#SCHED_FIFO" >}}), which is the common
    first-in, first-out real-time policy, also dealing with the